rwickens/automate_PET/README.md

-# automate_PET_bedard_lab
+# Automate PET - Bedard lab

-My work towards automating the Bedard lab's PET image processing pipeline (Montreal Neurological Institute)
+My name is Rebekah Wickens, and I am a PhD student in Marc-Andre Bedard's lab (Montreal Neurological Institute) This is some of my work towards automating the Bedard lab's PET image processing pipeline

+For the automate_PET.py program, the following is the information for the user.

 -----------INFORMATION FOR USER:-----------
 - Three inputs to run the program: weight (kg), dose (mCi), and patient folder (full path needed)